Anniversary Days Observance Act 1859: Legislative history

-The political and religious aspects of Anglican identity began to separate after Catholic emancipation culminated in the Roman Catholic Relief Act 1829.
-In the 1850s, moves to increased religious toleration included the Liberty of Religious Worship Act 1855 and the Jews Relief Act 1858.
+The political and religious aspects of Anglican identity began to separate after Catholic emancipation culminated in the Roman Catholic Relief Act 1829 (10 Geo.
+4. c.
+7).
+In the 1850s, moves to increased religious toleration included the Liberty of Religious Worship Act 1855 (18 & 19 Vict. c.
+86) and the Jews Relief Act 1858 (21 & 22 Vict. c.
+49).
 These changes were reflected in June and July 1858, when the House of Lords and House of Commons respectively passed resolutions making loyal addresses to Queen Victoria to remove certain "occasional forms of prayer" from the 1662 Book of Common Prayer.
 These prayers were re-specified by royal warrant after each new monarch's accession.
 The Crown agreed to consider the matter.

 After some delay for legal advice, on 17 January 1859 the queen issued a new warrant removing the prayers.
 However, the observances which the prayers fulfilled were mandated by various acts of Parliament; so a bill, initially called the Occasional Forms of Prayer Bill, was introduced in February 1859 to repeal the provisions which were no longer being enforced.
 Whereas the 1858 petitions had related only to observances in the English Book of Common Prayer, the 1859 bill additionally deleted the 23 October prayer from the Irish Book of Common Prayer.
 In the House of Lords the bill was renamed the Anniversary Days Observance Bill.
 It received royal assent on 25 March.

-The 1859 act was itself repealed as spent by section 1 of, and the schedule to, the Statute Law Revision Act 1875.